Medical Reviewer

 Alcohol misuse is not just a behavioral issue but also a mental health concern, as substance use disorders are recognized as mental health disorders in their own right.[8]
 Individuals struggling with alcohol addiction often face co-occurring mental health issues, such as depression, anxiety, and trauma-related disorders.

-The relationship between alcohol and mental health is bidirectional, with alcohol misuse exacerbating existing mental health conditions and contributing to the development of new ones.[9]
+The relationship between alcohol and mental health is bidirectional, with alcohol misuse often exacerbating existing mental health conditions and contributing to the development of new ones.[9]
 For individuals already grappling with mental health challenges, alcohol can serve as a form of self-medication, offering temporary relief from symptoms but ultimately worsening their condition in the long term.

 Furthermore, alcohol’s impact on brain chemistry can lead to mood disturbances, cognitive impairments, and changes in behavior, further complicating the management of co-occurring mental health disorders.
 Excessive alcohol consumption alters neurotransmitter activity, disrupts neural pathways, and impairs cognitive function, exacerbating symptoms of depression, anxiety, and other psychiatric conditions.